 Producers that make a program election and enroll a farm prior to the deadline have the option to change the program election up until the deadline of March 16, 2020.

 FSA offices have multiple programs competing for the time and attention of our staff.
 Contact your FSA County Office and make an appointment to ensure that your elections are made and contracts are enrolled before the March 16, 2020 deadline.

 Athens, Georgia 30601-2775

+The Farm Service Agency is a federal agency of the U.S. Department of Agriculture.
+Located in all 50 states, our mission is to help American farmers provide reasonably priced food and fiber to the nation and the world.
 The Georgia Farm Service Agency State Committee oversees the farm program activities of the agency.
 The members are appointed by the Secretary of Agriculture.
 They hear appeals from local farmers and guide the direction of farm program related agency policy.